Waivers of Search

 In the meantime, the department should be working on other sections of the appointment long form.
-See “Concurrently Preparing the Long Form” for detailed information.
+See “Concurrently Preparing the Long Form” on the Search Report + Offer Letter Instructions page for detailed information.

 Once the waiver request has been approved by the Provost, the draft offer letter package may be submitted for approval.